Shikshit898/demo-repository/README.md

 # demo-repository
-This is my first repository. \nMy name is Shikshit.
+This is my first repository.